DoubleS1405/x86_Optimizing/README.md

 # x86_Optimizing
-- Project Objective : Perform "optimization" on the x86 binary with the dummy code applied..<br>
+- Project Objective : Perform "optimization" on the x86 binary with the dummy code applied.<br>
 <br>

 # About the project